Undergraduate Brochure cover

 The Track in American Ideas and Institutions (AIIP) is available for students who have a particular interest in the three branches of the American government and the ideas, principles and laws that undergird them.
 This specialized track within the Politics major easily meshes with American Politics as a primary field.
 The track helps students navigate through this subject matter by specifying a set of courses that meet this requirement.
 Students are expected to take a total of five courses from the designated list, with at least one course in each of four topic areas: the Executive Branch, the Legislative Branch, the Constitution and the Courts, and American Political, Legal and Constitutional Thought.

-Contact AIIP track advisor, Professor Jonathan Mummolo, for more information.
+Contact AIIP track adviser, Professor Jonathan Mummolo, for more information.

 Track in Political Economy